 “Morgoth’s balls, girl.
 You can’t go around doing that every time you get upset.
 There’s worse things than maybe dying sometime in the future.”
 He examined her hand while he was talking, touching it gently.
 Even so Elwing cringed, her stomach twisting.

 “It was only one other time,” she said in a small voice.
-“I was very cross at Rûeth and I went for a walk and I got more and more cross thinking about it and — and the birds all flew away from me.”
+“I was very cross at Rûeth and I went for a walk and I got more and more cross thinking about it and then a bird flew at me and I got a fright and — and then the birds all flew away from me.”
 Her voice shook.
 She did not want to remember this.
 “I try always to be good to them now, to say sorry,” she got out, almost starting to cry again.

 Gil sighed heavily and seemed to relax.
 “Yes that makes sense now,” he said, though she thought he spoke to himself more than her.
 “Come now, don’t start crying again.
 You were really so frightened at the idea of growing old and dying?”